QMSTR/qmstr/doc/content/configuration/_index.md

 ```

-Depending on the project you want to run QMSTR with, you should change the package name to your project's name.
+Depending on the project you want to run QMSTR with, you should change the name to your project's name.

 ```
-package:
+project:
   name: project_name
 ```